AckerlyXu/heima/includes/storage-use-sas-in-connection-string-include.md

 If you possess a shared access signature (SAS) URL that grants you access to resources in a storage account, you can use the SAS in a connection string.
-Because the SAS includes on the URI the information required to authenticate the request, the SAS URI provides the protocol, the service endpoint, and the necessary credentials to access the resource.
+Because the SAS contains the information required to authenticate the request, a connection string with a SAS provides the protocol, the service endpoint, and the necessary credentials to access the resource.

 To create a connection string that includes a shared access signature, specify the string in the following format: